darklang/dark/README.md

 Oplists are versioned by the hash of the "shape" of their structure.
 If you change the structure of an Op (including the nested structure), then the binary version will no longer load.

-By default, the server will also save a json version in json_oplists.
-You can migrate this to the new version.
-Check out server/serialize.ml to see how it all works.
+See serialize.ml for migrations.

 # Debugging ppx stuff